-Learn about space, robotics, and NASA’s new telescope, JWST!
-Build your own telescopes map the night sky, experiment with telescope technology, and talk with real scientists in the First Light Saturday Science Program.
-This free program offers students the chance to experiment with new ideas, ask questions, and learn new science skills like keeping a lab book, giving presentations, and designing new experiments.
+Learn about circuits, robotics, and coding!
+This free program allows students to experiment with new ideas, ask questions, and learn new science skills like keeping a lab book, giving presentations, and designing new experiments.

-Registration for the Spring Term is open, and will close on March 25th!
+Registration for the Fall Term is open, and will close on September 22nd!

 - In 6th – 8th grade